vasudhawaman/music-app/README.md

 - Python

-## Note : You do need Node js installed.
+## Note :
+1. To successfully clone the website, you must have Node.js installed on your server.
+Node.js is essential for running the backend services and managing dependencies.

 ## Created by
 **Name:**